 Prices in Croatia

 How expensive is Croatia?
-It’s a bit of a tricky question to answer.
+It’s a tricky question to answer.
 The coast is more expensive during the summer months than the Croatian inland.
 The most costly are the islands and, of course, Dubrovnik.

 The price of a nice 4-star hotel room on the Croatian coast is equal to that in Western Europe (it could sometimes be even more expensive).
 However, dinner or drinks are cheaper than in France or the Netherlands.
 Still, check the menu before ordering because the prices could be pretty high in some tourist places.